Espryth/mongo-example/README.md

 # mongo-example
-A simple repository to learn mongo database with morphiia.
+A simple repository to learn mongo database with morphia.